Looking to inject some much-needed style into your little cloakroom? Enjoy a big dose of inspiration with these 6 perfectly formed ideas!

 6. Green for go

 No matter how tiny your cloakroom may be, an on-trend colour scheme will give it the boost it needs.
-In this instance, we’ve picked out one of the colours of the year for 2022, Evergreen Fog, to bring this downstairs toilet bang up to date.
+In this instance, we’ve picked out one of the recent colours of the year, Evergreen Fog, to bring this downstairs toilet bang up to date.

 Complete with gold metallic elements, like the tap and mirror, plus a generous amount of greenery, this compact bathroom takes on a whole new appearance.
 Use a corner vanity unit to make great use of space and add fresh white gloss tiles to create a sense of depth.